omron-sinicx/transformer4sr/README.md

 - `README.md` this file
 - `evaluate_model.py` Python script used when testing our best Symbolic Transformer using the [SRSD datasets](https://huggingface.co/papers/2206.10540)
 - `train_symbolic_transformer.py` Python script used (on GPUs) for training using our synthetic datasets
-- `tutorial.ipynb` Jupyter Notebook for a demonstration using our best Symbolic Transformer (you might want to start from here!)
+- `tutorial.ipynb` Jupyter Notebook for a demonstration using our best Symbolic Transformer. **You might want to start from here!**

 ## Citation